bhaptics/ue-samples/sample511/README.md

-### Project Title: Implementing bHaptics SDK2 in Your Application
+### Implementing bHaptics SDK2 in Your Application

-This guide provides step-by-step instructions on how to migrate from bHaptics SDK1 to SDK2 and incorporate enhanced haptic feedback into your application.
-The official [migration manual](https://bhaptics.notion.site/How-to-migrate-from-SDK1-old-to-SDK2-new-007c00b65129404287d9175b71fa029c) provides comprehensive information.

 ### 1. Project Setup

 #### a.
 Generate App ID and API Key